leodido/package.creator/README.md

 * Type `package-creator -d path/to/world/domination -n awesomepack`
 * Do an R awesome package now, you have no more excuses!

+_FYI_
-FYI: you can omit the specification of the installation directory, the default is `$HOME/Workspace/R/Packages`.
+you can omit the specification of the installation directory, the default is `$HOME/Workspace/R/Packages`.